ShivamKumar2002/big-agi-helm-chart/README.md

 This Helm chart simplifies the deployment of Big-AGI on Kubernetes, allowing you to easily configure and manage your Big-AGI instances at scale.
 Whether you're running a small cluster or managing a large-scale deployment, this chart provides the flexibility and control you need.

-This chart includes inbuilt support for [Browserless](https://github.com/browserless/browserless) and PostgreSQL with [CloudNativePG Operator](https://cloudnative-pg.io/).
+This chart includes inbuilt support for [Browserless](https://github.com/browserless/browserless).

  ## Features

 - **Easy Deployment**: Quickly deploy Big-AGI on your Kubernetes cluster with just a few commands.
 - **Customizable Configuration**: Tailor Big-AGI settings and APIs to your needs with a wide range of configurable options.
 - **Inbuilt Browserless Support**: Support for seamless deployment of Browserless using my unofficial [Browserless Helm Chart](https://github.com/ShivamKumar2002/browserless-helm-chart).
-- **PostgreSQL Integration**: Support for seamless deployment of PostgreSQL using the [CloudNativePG Operator](https://cloudnative-pg.io/), ensuring high availability and scalability.
 - **Scalability**: Easily scale Big-AGI instances horizontally to handle increased workloads.
 - **Health Checks**: Integrated health checks ensure that your Big-AGI instances are running smoothly.
 - **Security**: Customizable security contexts and service accounts to align with your cluster's security policies.